 Low-code can help IT leaders address all these challenges and more to create leaner and agile teams.

-Low-code abstracts complexity and prepares smaller agile teams for full stack development
+Low-code abstracts complexity and prepares smaller agile teams for a full-stack development

 Low-code eliminates the need to find and onboard developers with universal knowledge of the application stack by abstracting the complexity and providing accelerators across the development life cycle.
 Using low-code platforms, developers easily manage end-to-end application development from UI design, focused code development to deployment; as well as easily own micro-functionality (also known as microservices).